mantil-io/example-todo/README.md

 ## Todo app

-This template shows how one can make a simple cloud native todo app with a serverless backend written in Go.
+This example shows how one can make a simple cloud native todo app with a serverless backend written in Go.
 Backend is built on AWS Lambda and uses DynamoDB as persistent storage.
 The client part is created using [TypeScript & React TodoMVC Example](https://github.com/tastejs/todomvc/tree/master/examples/typescript-react).

-This example will teach you:
+Through this example you will learn:
 - How to include DynamoDB table to your Mantil project using persistent key/value storage in Mantil APIs and how to perform CRUD operations
 - How to deploy a web application on top of AWS Lambda with Mantil

 ## Prerequisites

-This template is created with Mantil.
+This example is created with Mantil.
 To download [Mantil CLI](https://github.com/mantil-io/mantil#installation) on Mac or Linux use Homebrew
 ```
 brew tap mantil-io/mantil
 brew install mantil